-Document Review: The PREA brochures, flyers, resident handbook and resident education are available in both English and Spanish versions
+Document Review: The PREA brochures, flyers, handbook and resident education are available in both English and Spanish versions

-Interpreter Monthly Log Sheets for 2024 - The auditor reviewed the monthly interpreter logs for 2024 and there were no incidents in which an interpreter was used.
+Interpreter Monthly Log Sheets for 2024 - The auditor reviewed the monthly interpreter logs for 2024 and there was only one time the service was used in 2024.

-Observations during site review: The auditor called the language services line and confirm that they provide services to the residents at the group home if needed.
+Observations during site review: The auditor called the language services line and confirm that they provided services to the residents at the detention center if needed.